Mueangapi/AI-Paperwork-Automation/README.md

 It's interesting but I didn't have much time to read it.
 So.. let's find some solutions!

-## 1st Chapter I need an assistant.
+## 1st Chapter, I need an assistant.
 and here is what i found https://platform.openai.com/docs/assistants/how-it-works
 ![image](https://github.com/Mueangapi/I-m-gonna-disrupt-my-job-the-series-inspired-by-WEF-Future-of-jobs-doc./assets/104725034/32b13a94-19b6-435d-9b45-1ba4c530d047)
 ![image](https://github.com/Mueangapi/I-m-gonna-disrupt-my-job-the-series-inspired-by-WEF-Future-of-jobs-doc./assets/104725034/c21a7413-8378-41ba-aadf-5f8a91095790)